acSpinoza/ekogito/wp-content/plugins/page-builder-sandwich/readme.txt

 * Spanish (Spain es_ES) - Thanks to Alex Lp

 > <strong>Help Translate Page Builder Sandwich Into Your Language</strong><br>
 > Help translate to your language!
-Head over to the [Transifex project page for Page Builder Sandwich](https://www.transifex.com/gambit-technologies-inc/page-builder-sandwich/).
+Login into WordPress.org, then just click on the [Translate this plugin button](https://translate.wordpress.org/projects/wp-plugins/page-builder-sandwich) on the sidebar to begin translating.

 = What's in the Premium Version? =

-The premium version gives you some awesome [features](https://pagebuildersandwich.com/features/):
+The premium version gives you some awesome [features](https://pagebuildersandwich.com/compare?utm_source=wordpress.org&utm_medium=description&utm_campaign=Page%20Builder%20Sandwich):

+* Enhanced Shortcode Mapping Controls
 * Map Element with advanced styling options
 * Button Element with advanced styling options
 * Carousel Element
 * Newsletter Element (MailChimp, Aweber & MailPoet)
 * More Vector/SVG icons
 * Tables
-* Pre-Designed Sections
+* Pre-Designed Sections that you can mix and match
 * [Theme Builder](https://pagebuildersandwich.com/theme/)

 == Installation ==